-Long before Sally Rooney's Normal People hit shelves this morning, booksellers were preparing for a tidal wave.
+Long before Sally Rooney's Normal People hit shelves, booksellers were preparing for a tidal wave.
+It had already made huge waves in the UK when it was released last summer, and its arrival in America this April was expected to make just as much of an impact.
 McNally Jackson, an independent bookstore in New York City, normally orders 30 copies of a book when its author is coming to speak.
 Ahead of the store's Wednesday night event with Rooney, they've ordered 300.

-Normal People was released back in August in the U.K., but finally hit U.S. shelves Tuesday morning, April 16, after much anticipation.
+After much anticipation, Normal People finally hit US shelves Tuesday morning, 16th April.
 From the whimsical Books Are Magic in Brooklyn (owned by novelist Emma Straub) to the bright and welcoming Dog-Eared Books in San Francisco, booksellers told Refinery29 that patrons have been asking every day about the sophomore novel in eager anticipation of its arrival.
-When they host their event on Wednesday, McNally Jackson is expecting to fill up their downstairs event space, which has a capacity of around 175 people, and seat overflow in their cafe in front of a livestream.
+When they host their event, McNally Jackson is expecting to fill up their downstairs event space, which has a capacity of around 175 people, and seat overflow in their cafe in front of a livestream.
 Books Are Magic, who is holding their event with the author tonight, had to move the event to an entirely different venue in order to accommodate the over 250 people they expect to attend.

 View this post on Instagram